 A substantial project component (short or longitudinal projects) will be developed in order to encourage different learning methods, thereby preparing students for the challenges of working life.
-Educational innovation and immersion in real companies challenges will be a component of the MSc's courses.
+Educational innovation and immersion in real companies challenges will be a component of the programme courses.

 These actions break down into three main areas: